- Developers

 Today‘s enterprises have been storing their data using large ’relational database management systems‘ (RDBMS) and tables in these databases have a massive amount of corporate data.
 The layered architecture is the most common today because it’s built around data stored in these tables.

-As you know, many of today’s Java enterprise apps are built using famous frameworks like Java Platform Enterprise Edition (Java EE), Drupal, and Express.
+As you know, many of today’s Java enterprise apps are built using famous frameworks like Jakarta Enterprise Edition (Jakarta EE), Drupal, and Express.
 These platforms themselves follow this layered architecture, and as a result, the applications follow this model too.

 This enterprise Java applications architecture is designed so that the data enters the very top layer.
 The data then flows through the other layers, and finally reaches the database at the bottom of the layers.